 It doesn't necessarily take a lot of effort to trigger neuroplasticity in the brain, but the more you put in, the more you get out.
 In this study, older adults were given ten sessions of training for memory, reasoning, or speed-of-processing, followed by booster training sessions at 11 and 35 months after the initial program.
 They all reported greater ease in everyday tasks.
 In the ten years following the training sessions, they had a significantly less cognitive decline and better targeted cognitive abilities than the control group.

 This study review suggests that different experiences and sensory inputs can control neuroplasticity in both healthy and unhealthy brains.
-This knowledge could mean we can create personalised rehabilitation strategies for learning and recovery from brain injury or disease with further understanding.
+This knowledge could mean we can create personalised rehabilitation strategies for learning and recovery from brain injury with further understanding.